 Kubernetes is an open-source platform for managing automating deployment and scaling containerized applications, workloads, workflows, and services.
 This is a big deal for enterprises that likely have hundreds of applications providing thousands of services to millions of internal and external end users.
 Kubernetes makes it easier to manage (orchestrate) all those applications to save money and IT time/personnel hours, so you can use those applications more efficiently and in more innovative and varied ways.

-The simplest way to understand ‘containers’ is to see them as mini-operating systems (OS) that only contain the code to run one specific application (source: Google).
+There are actually many business uses and outcomes that you can gain through the use of Kubernetes.
+But to unpack those possibilities, we have to start with understanding containerization.
+The simplest way to understand containerized applications is to see them as mini-operating systems (OS) that only contain the code to run one specific application (source: Google).

 Containers are More Cost Effective

 Let’s say you have an e-commerce store app that’s seeing a surge of downloads and use on the app store and demand is surging.
 You need to duplicate your app (or, to be more accurate, create more instances).